August 10, 2022

-Lipid oils, pressed from seeds, nuts, kernels and fatty fruits (olive, avocado) are rich in an array of nourishing plant compounds.
+Carrier oils, also called lipid oils, pressed from seeds, nuts, kernels and fatty fruits (olive, avocado) are rich in an array of nourishing plant compounds.

 Combine and create to develop your perfect formula or an entire line of skincare products!

-The lipid oils are rich in plant compounds and nourishing fatty acids.
+Carrier oils and other lipid oils are rich in plant compounds and nourishing fatty acids.
 And with so many to work with (159 unique oils and counting in our formulating studio) you can develop richly nuanced facial oils, oil serums, whipped butters and so much more using only oils.

 Oils and butters are naturally shelf stable so without a water element you can formulate without preservatives.
 And, with the rich potency of the oils, combined with sustainable selection practices you can make high quality skincare that is wonderful for the skin and the planet.